CMLPlatform/Core/README.md

 * CMLMasterProject: the core of the platform.
 * CMS (app - Unused): A Wagtail content management system for databases and project overviews.
 It can potentially also include a blog.
 * PUMA (app): An app visualizing material resources embedded in objects in Amsterdam.
+* ExioVisuals (app - Deprecated): Visualises ExioBase data.
+This tool has been surpassed by the development of Rama-Scene see: https://www.ramascene.eu/.
+If you still wish to launch ExioVisuals, see the branch "last-exiovisuals-support".
 * MicroVis: (app): An application to showcase interactive visuals related to small project results.
 * data:  all data used for MicroVis.
 * static, templates: general Django folders.